andrewginns/agents-mcp-usage/agents_mcp_usage/multi_mcp/README.md

-# Multi-MCP Usage Examples
+# Multi-MCP Usage

-This directory contains advanced examples demonstrating the integration of multiple Model Context Protocol (MCP) servers with agent frameworks.
+This directory contains examples demonstrating the integration of tools from multiple Model Context Protocol (MCP) servers with various LLM agent frameworks.

-Unlike the basic examples that use a single MCP server, these examples show how to connect to and coordinate between multiple specialised MCP servers simultaneously.
+Agents utilising multiple MCP servers can be dramatically more complex than an Agent using a single server.
+This is because as the number of servers grow the number of tools that the Agent must reason on when and how to use increases.
+As a result this component not only demonstrates an Agent's use of multiple MCP servers, but also includes evaluations to validate that they are being used to successfully accomplish the task according to various evaluation criterias.

 ## Quickstart